jonathanwider/DLWP-eval-extremes/README.md

 # DLWP-eval-extremes
-The repository documents code for _"Validating Deep-Learning Weather Forecast Models on Recent High-Impact Extreme Events"_ by  Olivier C. Pasche, Jonathan Wider, Zhongwei Zhang, Jakob Zscheischler, and Sebastian Engelke [[link](https://doi.org/10.1175/AIES-D-24-0033.1)].
+The repository documents the code for _"Validating Deep-Learning Weather Forecast Models on Recent High-Impact Extreme Events"_ by  Olivier C. Pasche, Jonathan Wider, Zhongwei Zhang, Jakob Zscheischler, and Sebastian Engelke (DOI: [10.1175/AIES-D-24-0033.1](https://doi.org/10.1175/AIES-D-24-0033.1)).
 We focus on the analyses conducted for our case studies.
-Details about how to run the AI models are referred to the GitHub pages of the respective modeling groups; see [section "Prediction models"](#prediction-models).
+Details about how to run the AI models are referred to the GitHub pages of the respective modeling groups; see the ["Prediction models" section](#prediction-models).

 ## Setup
 We provide two environment files: `eval_env.yml` is the file we used to create the environment, and `eval_log.yml` was created with `conda env export` to provide the exact version numbers we used.